DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

 uses it a third time with an inverted image of a hand layered over it.
-He manipulates the image by using double exposure on the images of the hand and the building, to highlight the mediated nature of videoblogs, pointing out that even when someone simply shoots-and-posts their videos are still mediated.
+He manipulates the image by using double exposure on the images of the hand and the building, to highlight the mediated nature of videoblogs, pointing out that even when someone simply shoots-and-posts, their videos are still mediated.
 ‘To pretend that’s something unmediated in itself is I think a little naïve’, he explains.
 He also manipulates the sound, bringing in music at dramatic moments in the narrative, to create